Bruce Sabath: Stage

-In 2006, he played Larry in the Broadway Revival of Company which won the Tony Award for Best Revival of a Musical.
-Subsequently, Bruce has had a varied theatre career including contemporary plays (playing Richard Nixon in Frost/Nixon in its southeast premiere at the Caldwell Theatre in Florida), classics (playing Beralde in Moliere's The Invalid at the Schoolhouse Theatre in New York), and musical theatre (notably playing Tevye in Fiddler on the Roof at Stages St. Louis, for which he won the 2014 BroadwayWorld Award for best Actor in a Musical).

-Bruce played infamous movie mogul Jack L. Warner in the New York premiere of the new musical Cagney, first at the York Theatre (2015), then for over 500 performances at the Westside Theatre (2016–17), as well as in a brief run in Los Angeles at the El Portal Theatre.
+In 2006, Sabath played Larry in the Broadway Revival of Company which won the Tony Award for Best Revival of a Musical.
+Other shows in which he has appeared are Frost/Nixon (playing Richard Nixon in the play's southeast premiere at the Caldwell Theatre in Florida); Moliere's The Imaginary Invalid at the Schoolhouse Theatre in New York; and Fiddler on the Roof at Stages St. Louis, for which, in the role of Tevye, he won the 2014 BroadwayWorld Award for best Actor in a Musical.
+He played movie mogul Jack L. Warner in the New York premiere of Cagney, first at the York Theatre (2015), then for over 500 performances at the Westside Theatre (2016–17).
+In 2018, he played Lazer Wolf in Fiddler on the Roof in Yiddish at the National Yiddish Theatre Folksbiene.

-In 2018, Bruce played Lazer Wolf in the historic Fiddler on the Roof in Yiddish at the National Yiddish Theatre Folksbiene.
-The production extended from its original eight weeks to six months, and then transferred to Stage 42 for an open-ended commercial run, which ended January 6th, 2020.
-At Stage 42, Bruce understudied the role of Tevye, which he performed 28 times.
-The production won the Drama Desk Award for Best Revival of a Musical, as well as several other awards.

-Film
+Television

-Bruce's screen credits include appearances on The Blacklist (NBC), Elementary (CBS), Madam Secretary (CBS), FBI: Most Wanted (CBS), Limitless (CBS), Ramy (Hulu) and The Marvelous Mrs. Maisel (Prime).
+Sabath's screen credits include appearances on The Blacklist (NBC), Elementary (CBS), Madam Secretary (CBS), FBI: Most Wanted (CBS), Limitless (CBS), Ramy (Hulu) and The Marvelous Mrs. Maisel (Prime).

-Activities and interests
+Activities

-Bruce is an avid long-distance runner.
-Inspired by actor Cynthia Erivo who ran the Brooklyn Half Marathon on a two-show day of The Color Purple on Broadway, Bruce ran that race the following year on a two-show day of Cagney, and has run numerous half marathons on two-show days since.

-Bruce is active with Broadway Cares/ Equity Fights AIDS (BCEFA).
+Sabath is active with Broadway Cares/Equity Fights AIDS (BCEFA).
 He co-chaired fundraising efforts of Fiddler on the Roof in Yiddish in their fall 2018 and spring 2019 fundraising campaigns, and in both cases, the show raised more than any other off-Broadway show.

-Bruce has served on the BCEFA Grants committee and has worked to expand industry participation and fundraising in the new BCEFA event, Broadway Run.
+Personal life

+Sabath and his wife Karen, a former managing director at BlackRock, live in Westchester County, New York.
+Their son Mike Sabath is a record producer and songwriter.